 If you, or anyone in your household, have had a fever, experienced any flu-like symptoms, have tested positive for COVID-19, or have come into contact with anyone who has tested positive for COVID-19 in the last 2 weeks, your appointment will be rescheduled, unless it is an emergency.
 If you, or anyone in your household, are currently awaiting test results for COVID-19, your appointment will be rescheduled, unless it is an emergency.

-IF YOU, OR ANYONE IN YOUR HOUSEHOLD, HAVE TRAVELED OUTSIDE OF THE COUNTRY OR TO ANY OF THE ABOVE STATES FOR ANY AMOUNT OF TIME OR REASON DURING THE 14 DAYS PRIOR TO YOUR APPOINTMENT, YOUR APPOINTMENT WILL BE RESCHEDULED, UNLESS IT IS AN EMERGENCY.
+IN ACCORDANCE WITH GOVERNOR HOGAN'S EMERGENCY ORDER, IF YOU, OR ANYONE IN YOUR HOUSEHOLD, HAVE TRAVELED OUTSIDE OF THE STATE OF MARYLAND DURING THE 10 DAYS PRIOR TO YOUR APPOINTMENT, YOUR APPOINTMENT WILL BE RESCHEDULED, UNLESS YOU CAN PROVIDE NEGATIVE COVID-19 TEST RESULTS UPON RETURN TO THE STATE.

 ⚠️NO GUESTS will be permitted to enter the office.
 Please have them wait in your vehicle or outside of the door.
 Be mindful of social distancing guidelines as others may be outside waiting.
 For patients under the age of 18, one parent may enter.
 Parent must follow social distancing guidelines within the office and may not enter the treatment room.